kashmir54/kashmir54.github.io/_flipper/wifi/index.md

 - Install esp32 board

-Currently, I found the esp32 stable atversion 2.0.6, I will explore newer versions and test them out, but for now: Go to boards, search for esp32 and install version 2.0.6:
+Currently, I found the esp32 stable at version 2.0.6, I will explore newer versions and test them out, but for now: Go to boards, search for esp32 and install version 2.0.6:

 <p align="center">
   <img src="/images/flipper/esp32.png" width="50%"/>
 </p>

-- Modifiying platform.txt for ESP32-C3 support:
+- Modifying platform.txt for ESP32-C3 support:

 As stated in the [ArduinoIDE setup instructions](https://github.com/justcallmekoko/ESP32Marauder/wiki/arduino-ide-setup#if-you-are-following-these-instructions-you-do-not-need-to-do-this), you have to modify the platform.txt.
 To do that, find the esp32 platform.txt on your system.
-It should be some place near this path:
+It should be someplace near this path:

 ```
 C:\Users\your_user\AppData\Local\Arduino15\packages\esp32\hardware\esp32\2.0.6\platform.txt